joon-ko/music-adventure-log/devlogs/04_midi-keyboards.md

     }
 ```

-The `OnMidiInput` method, is where we can actually do stuff with the event, like read its pitch and adjust the wave module's frequency accordingly.
+The `OnMidiInput` method is where we can actually do stuff with the MIDI event.
+For example, the wave module reads the MIDI pitch and adjusts the wave module's frequency accordingly.

 ```C#
 // WaveEntity.cs